A DEEPER DIVE into the Mystery of Christmas

 27 So then, whoever eats the bread or drinks the cup of the Lord in an unworthy manner will be guilty of sinning against the body and blood of the Lord.
 28 Everyone ought to examine themselves before they eat of the bread and drink from the cup.
 29 For those who eat and drink without discerning the body of Christ eat and drink judgment on themselves.
 (1 Corinthians 11:23-29)

 And how does one drink that cup worthily?
-What are the simple commands of the New Covenant that must be followed.
+What are the simple commands of the New Covenant that must be followed by both Jew and Gentile?

 34 “A new command I give you: Love one another.
 As I have loved you, so you must love one another.
 35 By this everyone will know that you are my disciples, if you love one another.”
 (John 13:34-35)

-Elsewhere Jesus stated the two commands of the New Covenant just a little more broadly but still as easy to keep forever written in your mind just as the New Covenant was prophesied to be:
+Elsewhere Jesus stated this as a slightly more complex compound command of the New Covenant, stating it a little more broadly or completely, but still as easy to keep forever written in your mind just as the New Covenant was prophesied to be:

 34 Hearing that Jesus had silenced the Sadducees, the Pharisees got together.
 35 One of them, an expert in the law, tested him with this question: 36 “Teacher, which is the greatest commandment in the Law?”